uchicago-mscapp-projects/bus_pending/README.md

 2. Create a database using `poetry run python3 -m scraping –makedb`.
 This will scrape the scheduled routes
 3. Run each iteration of the scraper by running `poetry run python3 -m scraping –quiet`.
 The –quiet option automatically loads the database if /data/buses.db does not exist and then downloads the full list of routes from the CTA API to scrape.

-We provide a shell script schedule.sh, in the bus-pending/ folder to automate this process.
+We provide a shell script `schedule.sh`, in the bus-pending/ folder to automate this process.

 ## Acknowledgments
 We owe a big thank you to the guidance and encouragement from our professor, James Turk, and our Teaching Assistant: Katherine Dumais.
 This project wouldn’t have been possible without either of them.
 We also thank the countless developers who have built the open-source packages we used and who have written documentation that allowed us to learn how use these tools.